NOTES #7 - TRANSISTOR

 circuits--this means, electronic circuits printed on paper, and other materials,

-In this page are presented just a few instances of using transistors, some schematics,
+In this page are presented only a few instances of using transistors, some schematics,

 1. Biasing PNP and NPN Bipolar Transistors

-2. Bipolar Transistors Functions
+BJT Transistors Functions

 3. Biasing JFET Transistors